 In the end, the soup turned out miraculously edible, perhaps even tasty.
 I also learned an invaluable lesson:

-Sometimes you have to fight for the food that you know and love, because at the end of the day coconut juice is not coconut milk, and a macaroon is not a cookie, it’s a macaroon.
+Sometimes you have to fight for the food that you know and love, because at the end of the day coconut juice is not coconut milk, and a macaron is not a cookie, it’s a macaron.